camipe/1dv527-fishytracker/README.md

 I’m not 100% sure that I have implemented JWT correctly but I’m starting to wrap my head around it and it seems to work.
 I like that I can have different service issuing the tokens if I wanted to but they can still be verified by my server and should therefore be secure (can’t be faked without knowing signing secret).

+### Question 4
-4. Explain how your web hook works.
+Explain how your web hook works.

 *Answer:*
 I have made a really simple web hook route where you can register an url where all new fishes will be posted.
 I just loop over all hooks in the database and post to each one.
 In a production environment this would be a bad idea as it is, since it’s basically a DDOS machine where you can enter targets.
 In a real life I would probably implement some kind of limit per account to minimize that risk.

+### Question 5
-5. Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
+Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
 Write your thoughts down.

 *Answer:*
 As I mentioned in my second answer, I would move the logic of JSON-formatting to a separate class instead of the toJSON-function.
 Makes it much easier to create different formats.